SAP-samples/cap-local-development-workshop/exercises/04/README.md

 mv db/classics/data/ db/ && rm -rf db/classics/
 ```

-👉 Also, to keep things clean, remove the corresponding entry in `package.json#cds.requires`:
+👉 Also, to keep things clean, remove the corresponding entry in `package.json#cds.requires`, and stay in the file as we'll be adding something in the next part:

 ```text
   "cds": {